Skip to Content

 Please send the following documents with your enquiry email:

-Associate Professor - School of Sport, Exercise and Nutrition
+Professor of Public Health Nutrition - School of Sport, Exercise and Nutrition

 Experienced dietitian with expertise in paediatric and gerontology nutrition, dietary assessment, longitudinal studies, dietetics and public health nutrition.
 A lead author for the Ministry of Health background papers for the Food and Nutrition Guidelines for Healthy Infants and Toddlers (2008) and Healthy Older people (2009).
 Expert reviewer of nutrients (protein, AMDR) for the NHMRC Nutrient Reference Values for Australia and New Zealand (2005).
 Member of the NZ Dietitians Board 2007-2015 and Associate Editor of Nutrition and Dietetics since 2005.
 Awarded external research funding from the Health Research Council, the Ministry of Health and the National Heart Foundation.